Vonglory176/Food-Delivery/README.md

 # Food-Delivery
-A full-stack web application for ordering food
+A full-stack MERN web application for ordering food